TortillaWebb/Critique-Crusher---Movie-Reviews/README.md

 <img width="711" alt="Screenshot 2024-07-07 at 22 06 37" src="https://github.com/TortillaWebb/Critique-Crusher---Movie-Reviews/assets/135722426/7feabb22-6f0b-421a-bc52-ae5b954f9d8b">

 The code in this project is written to a professional standard and documented appropriately.
+Use of an external API was demonstrated to provide corresponding posters for each movie.
 Design patterns utilised include MVC, singleton and factory method.